robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 ```

 The gradients only tell us the slope of our function, they don't actually tell us exactly how far to adjust the parameters.
 It gives us some idea of how far; if the slope is very large, then that may suggest we have more adjustments to do; if the slope is very small, that may suggest we are close to the optimal value.

+### Stepping With a Learning Rate

+Deciding how to change our parameters based on the values of the gradients is an important part of deep learning.
+Nearly all approaches start with the basic idea of multiplying the gradient by some small number, called the **learning rate (LR)**.
+It's often a number between 0.001 and 0.1.